famsf/insights/src/index.md

-                text: "<p>It was an audacious work of art: Appropriating a map-fold format, the book unfurls to over six feet in length, then opens to reveal Delaunay’s abstract forms confronting a poem of more than 400 lines splashed across the right-hand side of the opening</p>."
+                text: "<p>It was an audacious work of art: Appropriating a map-fold format, the book unfurls to over six feet in length, then opens to reveal Delaunay’s abstract forms confronting a poem of more than 400 lines splashed across the right-hand side of the opening.</p>"
                 dropcap: true
-      c1p7:
-        id: c1p7
+      c1p4:
         classes: ''
         template: "@layouts/two_up--even_cols/two_up--even_cols.html.twig"
         data: